groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.fonts/fontsettings/_index.md

 ```

-Resets font sources that have been set before.
+Resets the font sources that have been set before.